The Board and Governance

 Governance is not an exercise in compliance nor is it a specific form of management.
 For Serco, governance has the clear objective of ensuring the pursuit of the Company's purpose.
 It is an essential part of our public service ethos.

-Excluding the Chairman, the Board comprises two executive and six independent non-executive directors.
-Sir Roy Gardner, the Chairman, is responsible for the effective operation of the Board, oversight of corporate governance and assurance activities and our relationship with the City and key stakeholders.
-The Group Chief Executive, focuses on operational strategy and delivery of the business.
+The Board comprises executive and independent non-executive directors.
+The Chairman is responsible for the effective operation of the Board, oversight of corporate governance and assurance activities and our relationship with the City and key stakeholders.
+The Group Chief Executive focuses on operational strategy and delivery of the business.
 The non-executive directors are independent of management and meet informally during the year without the presence of the executive directors.

 Board meetings are routinely held eight times a year.
 In accordance with the UK Corporate Governance Code all directors will stand for re-election annually.